Build Keyless Apps by Extending Native AWS Identity

 secrethub run --identity-provider aws -- node app.js

-That’s it: end-to-end encrypted secret management without the hassle of keyfiles. 🙌
+That’s it: end-to-end encrypted secrets management without the hassle of keyfiles. 🙌

 And it works everywhere on AWS, check out the guides on how to do it on your preferred service: